 At each of the subsequent visits, the data collector will check the vital status (alive, dead, out-migrated, or unkown) of the previously registered household members and record any new births and in-migrations.
-If a child death or out-migration is noticed, there will be a special set of questions on the date and cause of death or date of out-migration.
+If a child death - is noticed, there will be a special set of questions on the date and cause of death.
 Cause of death will be classified into trauma, acute illness of less than two weeks duration, prolonged illness of more than two weeks of duration, or other, i.e. no extensive verbal autopsies or other cause of death ascertainment will be done.
 Valid vital status information can be obtained from a parent or other caretaker of the child who lives in the same household; if such a person is not available, the information will be considered missing.